tteeoo/svc/sva/README.md

 cmp ac dd   ; compares the value of the accumulator and dd
 ```

-###### Instruction expansions
+###### Expansions
-An instruction expansion is syntactic sugar, allowing two instructions to be defined with one line.
+Expansions are syntactic sugar, allowing two instructions to be defined with one line.
+There are three different types.

-They can take two forms: either mapping one operation to two sets of operands, or mapping two operations to one set of operands.
+One maps a single operation to two sets of operands.
 For example, this code:
 ```asm
 inc aa, bb